hallerp/individual-gaze/README.md

 # Eye-Tracking Feature Prediction
-Parts of this code are based on the "multilingual-gaze" repository by N. Hollenstein.
+Code based on the "multilingual-gaze" repository by N. Hollenstein.

 ## Folders
 The repository is divided into three folders: